dmitry-strungar/portfolio-website/README_ENG.md

 Welcome to my BI and Product Analytics portfolio.

 Here you can find my projects in SQL, Power BI, Tableau, and Python, focused on business metrics, dashboards, and analytical problem solving.
+My resume is also in this repository.

 ---